ucsb-cs148-w25/pj06-studyconnect/team/LEARNING.md

 Zhenyu: used React, not familiar with Firebase but used similar tech, not familiar with UCSB API, Next.js </br>
 Allen: used React, Node.js, Firebase, firestore, Google OAuth, UCSB API before to setup mobile apps </br>
 Shelly: familiar with Next.js, used Firebase before, not familiar with OAuth, UCSB API </br>
+Hannah: used OAuth, familiar with React, Firebase, not familar w/ UCSB API </br>

 # Assessment of where the team needs to develop knowledge </br>
 Focus on: